PX4/PX4-user_guide/en/camera/fc_connected_camera.md

 ## Trigger Configuration

-Cameras can be connected to the FC using different intefaces, such as PWM, and GPIO, by specifying the appropriate [trigger interface backend](#trigger-interface-backends).
+Cameras can be connected to the FC for triggering using different intefaces, such as PWM, and GPIO, by specifying the appropriate [trigger interface backend](#trigger-interface-backends).
 You can also indicate the camera [trigger mode](#trigger-modes).

-This configurtion can most easily be done from the _QGroundControl_ [Vehicle Setup > Camera](https://docs.qgroundcontrol.com/master/en/qgc-user-guide/setup_view/camera.html#px4-camera-setup) section.
+This configuration can most easily be done from the _QGroundControl_ [Vehicle Setup > Camera](https://docs.qgroundcontrol.com/master/en/qgc-user-guide/setup_view/camera.html#px4-camera-setup) section.

 ![Trigger pins](../../assets/camera/trigger_pins.png)